A career in agricultural consultancy will appeal to you if you're interested in rural issues and enjoy advising and supporting others

 Studying business management as part of a relevant degree course can be advantageous, particularly if you want to enter the business side of consultancy.

 Entry is sometimes possible with an HND, although considerable relevant experience is also usually required.
-Agriculture and horticulture sciences are the subjects considered most relevant.
+Agriculture and horticulture sciences are considered to be the most relevant subjects.

-A Masters in a subject such as animal production or seed and crop technology may be advantageous for those wanting to enter the technical side.
-A PhD may also help, especially if your research is in an area in which you will offer specialist advice.
+If you want to enter the technical side of agricultural consultancy, a Masters in a subject such as animal production or seed and crop technology may be helpful.
+If your research is in an area in which you will offer specialist advice, you may also consider completing a PhD.

 It may be possible to enter into the business side of consultancy with a business degree backed up with knowledge and experience of the agricultural industry.
 Postgraduate business qualifications are not likely to give a particular advantage.